Rules of the District Court of the Fourth Judicial District

 A. Criminal Trials.
 Criminal cases shall, as nearly as possible, be called for trial in the order of appearance on the docket.

-F. Failure to Appear.
-If a defendant fails to appear and a bond forfeiture is ordered, it shall be the duty of the prosecutor to take all necessary further legal action to ensure that judgment is entered upon the bond forfeiture.
+D. Failure to Appear.
+If a defendant fails to appear and a bond forfeiture is ordered, it shall be the duty of the prosecutor to take all further legal action necessary to ensure that judgment is entered upon the bond forfeiture.

-2. The prosecutor attending a pretrial conference shall be fully apprised of the case and shall have the authority to make decisions concerning trial dates, discovery, pleas, and similar matters relating to the timely disposition of the case.
-Any attorney attending such a conference on behalf of a defendant shall likewise be fully apprised of the case and shall have obtained the authority of the defendant to make like decisions.
+E. Criminal Pretrial Conference.
+The prosecutor attending a pretrial conference shall be fully knowledgeable about the case and shall have the authority to make decisions concerning trial dates, discovery, pleas, and similar matters relating to the timely disposition of the case.
+Any attorney attending such a conference on behalf of a defendant shall likewise be fully knowledgeable about the case and shall have obtained the defendant’s authorization to make similar decisions.

 In cases involving controverted questions of law, trial briefs must be submitted before commencement of the trial.